In this article:

 Skills You’ll Learn

-In an Agricultural Economics degree program, students develop a wide range of skills that are essential for success in various roles within the agricultural industry, business, government, and research sectors.
+In an agricultural economics degree program, students develop a wide range of skills that are essential for success in various roles within the agricultural industry, business, government, and research sectors.
 Here are some of the key skills you’ll learn:

 - Economic Analysis: Students gain proficiency in economic analysis techniques to analyze agricultural markets, assess supply and demand dynamics, evaluate price trends, and forecast market behavior.
 They learn to apply economic models, statistical methods, and quantitative tools to analyze agricultural data, conduct market research, and make informed decisions.